jkyl/1shot-COCO/README.md

 # textgen
 ---------
-textgen is an image captioning model written in TensorFlow and Keras, trained end-to-end with adversarial loss.
+textgen is a high-performance image captioning model written in TensorFlow and trained with numerous regularization penalties for the purpose of 1-shot generalization.